 Another option is networking with dog walkers, pet sitters, pet boutiques, and veterinary clinics to alert potential dog-owning clients about your services.
 In return, you can offer to give reciprocal referrals when new clients ask for leads for other kinds of pet ownership services.

 If you can contract with a boarding kennel or doggie daycare businesses to provide regular training services, this approach will result in a steady stream of clients.
 You'll also save on travel expenses by servicing a large number of dogs in one concentrated area.

 Pricing Your Services

-It is very important to research current dog training rates in your area before deciding what your fees will be.
-Prices should be comparable to existing businesses, or slightly lower, to encourage an influx of new clients.
+It's very important to research current dog training rates in your area before deciding what your fees will be.
+Prices should be comparable to existing businesses, or slightly lower at first, to encourage an influx of new clients.
 Private classes with a professional trainer range from $30 to $100 per hour.

-According to the American Pet Product Association, the category of pet services (which includes dog training, grooming, and boarding) commanded 6.16 billion dollars of revenue in 2017.
+According to the American Pet Product Association, the category of pet services (which includes dog training, grooming, and boarding) is expected to command $6.31 billion in revenue in 2019.
 The escalating pet ownership industry is not showing signs of slowing down.
-If you like animals, a dog training business should be both enjoyable and profitable.
+If you like animals and feel confident running your own company, a dog training business should be both enjoyable and profitable.